 The amazing rate of antler growth

 The spectacular rate at which red deer antlers regrow year on year never ceases to amaze and fascinate me.
-Since 2014 I have been fortunate enough to observe and film two particular wild Exmoor stags closely, using a number of wildlife trail cameras that I set up at some of their favourite haunts.
-In addition to this, I have also been venturing out every fortnight or so with a video and stills camera in hope of filming them regularly.
+From 2014 to 2018 I was fortunate enough to observe and film two particular wild Exmoor stags closely, using a number of wildlife trail cameras that I set up at some of their favourite haunts.
+In addition to this, I also went out every fortnight or so with a video and stills camera in hope of filming them regularly.
 In some weeks one or both stags would pass the trail cameras several times a day.
 In this photo blog – where for ease of identification I have named the two stags ‘Cedar’ and ‘Ash’- I want to look mainly at the time of antler casting and re-growth of new antlers through the spring months.

 First, however, a bit of background on the antler cycle.
 With the exception of the introduced Chinese Water Deer, males in each of the other five deer species living in the wild in Britain (Red, Roe, Sika, Fallow and Muntjac deer) shed their antlers annually and regrow a complete new set every year.
 Whilst roe and muntjac antlers are only of fairly modest size in relation to their body, in the case of red deer stags each antler may be up to – or sometimes even exceed – 1 metre long.
 For red stags in their prime, this may amount to regrowth approaching 5 kg to 9 kg of new bone within a period of less than 4 months, and add up to 7 cm to the overall length of each antler per week.
 In moose (European Elk) the growth is even more amazing, with growth of up to 419 grams of antler recorded in a single day.